Vaxxinity Announces Board Appointments and Establishes New Headquarters in Florida

 Establishment of Frontier Exploration Laboratories ("VaxxLabs") in Cape Canaveral, Fla., as corporate headquarters

 CAPE CANAVERAL, Fla., Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Vaxxinity, Inc. (Nasdaq: VAXX), a U.S. company pioneering the development of a new class of immunotherapeutic vaccines, announced new appointments to the Board of Directors and the relocation of its corporate headquarters to Cape Canaveral, Fla.
+01, 2023 (GLOBE NEWSWIRE) -- Vaxxinity, Inc. VAXX, a U.S. company pioneering the development of a new class of immunotherapeutic vaccines, announced new appointments to the Board of Directors and the relocation of its corporate headquarters to Cape Canaveral, Fla.

 "Today's announcements reflect the strength of Vaxxinity's science and people and further equip us to achieve key research and commercial milestones as we prepare to launch our first vaccine and advance clinical development of our pipeline candidates," said Mei Mei Hu, Chief Executive Officer of Vaxxinity.
 "Our new Board members bring expertise in healthcare, strategic transactions and human resources that will be invaluable for Vaxxinity going forward.
 Additionally, we have established Frontier Exploration Laboratories (FEL) as our corporate headquarters alongside our state-of-the art research operations facility in Cape Canaveral.
 This step further supports the continued growth of our pipeline and company.
 We are grateful for those who helped bring us to this point and look forward to working with our new team members."